rust-lang/project-ffi-unwind/blogposts/inside-rust/02-deallocate-stack-frames.md

   Optimizations, however, *can* be target-platform-specific.
 * There should be no difference in the specified behavior of frame-deallocation performed by `longjmp` versus that performed by `pthread_cancel`.
-* We will only permit canceling POFs.
+* We will only permit canceling POFs ("Plain Old Frames", explained in the next section).

 ## POFs and stack-deallocating functions